 For the MSc, we prefer you to have two academic referees where possible.
 Your academic referees should be individuals who have experience teaching you in a higher education context including those that have taught you on the MPP.
 Please note that it is usual to obtain references from either your supervisor or the course director of your previous degree.

 I cannot get an academic reference; can I submit only professional references?

 No, you are required to submit at least one academic reference and you may be asked to provide one before your application can be assessed.
 Academic references are preferred but we will accept professional references which speak to your academic and analytical ability.

 Should I submit an identical personal statement for my Public Policy 1+1 application?

-No, we would strongly encourage you to tailor one personal statement for the MPP and one personal statement for the MSc.
+No, the requirements for the personal statement for the MPP application are different to that of the MSc.
 The application and assessment processes for these courses are separate.
 More information on the criteria for your personal statement can be found on the Graduate Admissions website for each course.

 What guidance do you have for the short research proposal that forms part of the MSc application?